 Note: changes to your State Retirement Pension do not need to be notified.

 - when your capital goes above £6000, if you’re of working age or £10,000 if you’re of pension age

 Failure to report your changes on time may result in:

 - being overpaid benefit which you may then need to pay back at a later date

-To find out about Housing Benefit overpayments visit our Housing benefit / Council Tax reduction - paying back overpayments page.
+To find out about Housing Benefit overpayments visit Paying back Housing Benefit overpayments.